How’s the water?

 I started to write for newspapers when I was 15 years old.
 My first job was a monthly column for Swiss national newspaper Tages-Anzeiger.
 In the following years I finished school, lived abroad and went to university.
 I never stopped writing.

 I’ve written about chefs who mastered culinary traditions and broke them, a cyclist who conquers mountains with a single-speed bike in search for beauty, a world-famous comedian who sacrifices herself for the joke on her quest to empower women, and an olympic winner who rides like a knight and dreams like a poet.

 I lived in Berlin, London and Copenhagen.
-Now I’m based in Zurich, Switzerland, where I develop my Ph.D. project on data politics and freedom at the University of St. Gallen and co-organise the event series KarlDigital.
+Now I’m based in Zurich, Switzerland, where I develop my dissertation project on the data economy and freedom at the University of St. Gallen and co-organise the event series KarlDigital.

 I like photography, too.
 Alongside my written work there’s also a visual diary on this page.
 All photos are taken by me, unless stated otherwise.